acapuccio-2303/AI_multiagents_rag_vision/README.md

 - 📄 **Document Retrieval (RAG)**
   - Supports formats: PDF, TXT, DOCX, CSV
-  - Chunking using `RecursiveCharacterTextSplitter`
-  - “Source” metadata associated with each chunk
   - **FAISS** vectorstore updated with every upload
-  - Intelligent routing to the technical agent only when needed
+  - Intelligent routing to the Rag agent only when needed

 - 🖼️ **Vision & Image Q&A**
   - Supports image formats: PNG, JPG, JPEG, BMP, WEBP
   - Calls **Gemini VLM** for image-based questions
-  - Handles the latest uploaded image for queries
   - Automatic routing to the Vision agent when an image is detected

 - 💾 **Persistent Conversational Memory**